©2021 William A. Lasher

-“Ummm, I don’t know – it looks sort of creepy,” said Molly as she anxiously twisted a lock of her long red hair.
+“I don’t know.
+It looks sort of spooky.”
+Molly anxiously twisted a lock of her long red hair.

 “Then why don’t you wait here, and I’ll go take a look.”

-The tunnel became narrower and took a hard turn, and we were almost ready to go back.
+The underground passageway became narrower and took a hard turn, and we were almost ready to go back.
 Things might have turned out differently if we had gone back at that point, but when I held the lantern up high, we saw the entrance to a much larger cavern with a ceiling that was probably twenty feet tall.
 We had to jump down to a lower floor to keep going.

-As I scanned the interior of the cavern with the lantern, we discovered crystalline stalactites hanging from the ceilings … and bats, who fluttered off into the depths when disturbed by the light.
+As I scanned the interior of the cavern with the lantern, we discovered crystalline stalactites hanging from the ceilings, and bats, who fluttered off into the depths when disturbed by the light.
 Looking to the floor, we saw our three otter friends – were they waiting for us to catch up?
 The way they moved their heads, they seemed to be beckoning us to follow.